The Golden State isn’t as “golden” as it used to be, at least for those who are self-employed.

 - None of the corporation’s shareholders are members of other corporations or partnerships

-When you opt for S corp taxation, your LLC or corporation will be a pass-through entity for tax purposes.
+When you opt for S corp taxation, your LLC or corporation is a pass-through entity for tax purposes.
 Meaning: the profits, losses, deductions, and tax credits of the business are passed through to the owners’ individual tax returns.

-So, if the business has a profit, the owners will pay income tax on their ownership share, on their individual returns, at their individual income tax rates.
-Clear?
-Great!
+So, if the business has a profit, the owners will pay income tax on their ownership share on their individual returns.

 What if the business incurs a loss?
-Likewise, it’s shared among the owners, who may deduct the loss from other income on their individual returns, subject to certain limitations so it’s best to check with a tax professional).
+Likewise, it’s shared among the owners, who may deduct the loss from other income on their individual returns (this is subject to certain limitations so it’s best to check with a tax professional).

-Ready to get S corporation tax treatment?
+Ready to get S corp tax treatment?
 Here’s how!

-Obtaining S corporation tax treatment for your business is pretty straightforward, thankfully.
+Obtaining S corp tax treatment for your business is pretty straightforward.

 Step 1: Form a business entity

-The first thing you’ll need to do is form either a California LLC or corporation.
+The first thing you need to do is form a California LLC or corporation.
 This involves filing articles with the California Secretary of State, and paying the necessary filing fees.